chocolay/chocolay.github.io/_posts/2017-1-1-Custom-Graph.markdown

 style:  homemadeGraph
 ---

-This tool was built for a client who wanted to illustrate the interconnectivity of their data.
+This tool was built for a client whose business revolved around AI-classification of "big data" where the goal is to assign "things" to categories.

+They wanted to illustrate how the categories themselves were related to each other &mdash because of similarities within them.
+For instances, canoes and kayaks are "closer together" than either one is to sailboats.

-To use it:
+To use this tool:
 - Click in the open area to create a circle that represents a cluster of data.
 The default is that the colors are determined by the position where you clicked.
 To start with, it is assumed that all members within a single group are 100% alike (with actual data, this might be a correlation)

 - Double-clicking on a group allows you to edit its name, color, and the "similarity" number